 CLASS COMMUNICATIONS: Students must check their school email accounts regularly.
 Students are responsible for any information, deadlines, and updates posted on Canvas.
-Your instructor is accessible via this email only: julia01@ufl.edu messages in the Canvas app will not receive replies.
+Your instructor is accessible via this email only: aettema@ufl.edu.
+I will do my best to respond within 24 hours and often respond fairly quickly.
+Messages in the Canvas app will not receive replies.